 Designed for non-science majors, this is an introduction to the foundation of modern virology from smallpox to AIDS.
 The approach will be both historical and experimental, emphasizing the discovery of viruses as a biological form, the role of viruses in disease, and the impact of viruses in the development of modern cell and molecular biology.
 Various aspects of AIDS as a viral disease will be explored.
 Assessment Level(s): ENGL 101/ENGL 101A, READ 120.
 Three hours lecture/discussion each week.
 Formerly BI 104.
-3 semester hours

-BIOL 130 The Human Body (NSND)
+BIOL 130 The Human Body (NSND, GEEL)

 This course is designed for non-biology majors.
 Introduces the student to the structure and function of human body systems.
 Topics include basic chemistry, cell structure and function, tissues, organ systems (e.g. digestive, circulatory, reproductive systems), and associated common disease and illnesses.
-To satisfy the natural sciences lab distribution requirement, BIOL 130 and BIOL 131 must be taken concurrently.
-Assessment Level(s): ENGL 101/ENGL 101A, MATH 093/MATH 096, READ 120.
+To satisfy the natural sciences lab distribution requirement BIOL 130 and BIOL 131 must be taken concurrently.
+Assessment Level(s): ENGL 101/ENGL 101A, MATH 050, READ 120.
 Three hours each week.
 Formerly BI 130A.

-BIOL 131 The Human Body Laboratory (NSLD)
+BIOL 131 The Human Body Laboratory (NSLD, GEEL)

 This course is designed for non-biology majors.
 Laboratory work that illustrates and reinforces the concepts discussed in BIOL 130.
 To satisfy the natural sciences laboratory distribution requirement, BIOL 130 and BIOL 131 must be taken concurrently.
-COREQUISITE(S): BIOL 130.
-Assessment Level(s): ENGL 101/ENGL 101A, MATH 093/MATH 096, READ 120.
-Course may be repeated without the corequisite with consent of department.
+PRE- or COREQUISITE(S): BIOL 130 Assessment Level(s): ENGL 101/ENGL 101A, MATH 050, READ 120.
 Three hours laboratory each week.
 Formerly BI 130B.
-1 semester hour